webmachinelearning/prompt-api/README.md

 Because of their special behavior of being preserved on context window overflow, system prompts cannot be provided this way.

-### Tool Use
+### Tool use

 The Prompt API supports **tool use** via the `tools` option, allowing you to define external capabilities that a language model can invoke in a model-agnostic way.
-Each tool is represented by a `LanguageModelTool` object, which includes an `execute` member that specifies the JavaScript function to be called.
+Each tool is represented by an object that includes an `execute` member that specifies the JavaScript function to be called.
 When the language model initiates a tool use request, the user agent calls the corresponding `execute` function and sends the result back to the model.

 Here’s an example of how to use the `tools` option: